Team02SE/Documentation/README.md

 pip install mkdocs
 ```

-We use material theme and so should you ;), install it using following.
+We use material theme, install it using following.

 ```bash
 pip install mkdocs-material